The United Food and Commercial Workers (UFCW) union announced employees of the medical cannabis company Verano NJ will become UFCW members.

-“We’ve helped craft Labor Peace Agreements and Collective Bargaining Agreements that improve working conditions, enable the industry to gain support and legitimacy and set the high standards consumers demand,” Powers said.
+“We’ve helped craft Labor Peace Agreements and Collective Bargaining Agreements that improve working conditions, enable the industry to gain support and legitimacy, and set the high standards consumers demand,” Powers said.
 “This choice, by Verano NJ employees, recognizes the positive impact unions have on employees, their families, and the places where they work and live.”

 Verano NJ opened Zen Leaf in Elizabeth last June.
 It was the 10th dispensary location that opened in New Jersey.
 Verano NJ was among the six companies awarded a license in 2018.
-Only Justice Grown in Ewing and MPX’s “Be” in Atlantic City have yet to open their doors from that round.
+Only Justice Grown in Ewing and MPX’s “Be” in Atlantic City have yet to open their primary locations from that round.
 Verano is a Multi-State Operator (MSOs) with locations in six states and Puerto Rico.